aanikei/HAMQDisco/README.md

 sensor.getStateTopic(1, 1);
 ```

 Check examples for further details.
-Note that only limited number of configuration variables is supported as well as limited testing was done.
+Note that only a limited number of configuration variables are supported, and testing was only done on ESP32 microcontrollers.

 Next controls are currently supported:
 - Binary Sensor